 - Refining and resale considerations

 Gold is generally more stable than silver, but buy/sell spreads still change depending on market conditions.
-During periods of heavy selling or volatility, pricing can adjust accordingly.
+During periods of volatility, pricing can adjust accordingly.

 Types of Gold We Buy